timotheeg/NESTrisStatsUI/docs/stats.md

 en-US-Wavenet-F
 ```

-I **can** permanently assign a voice to a twitch user, but you need to be a regular visitor for this to happen.
+I **can** permanently assign a voice to a twitch user, but you need to be a regular visitor to the stream!
 So far only one twitch player has that priviledge (beside myself of course), [Puffy](https://www.twitch.tv/puffie_)!